-For the purposes of the Medicare Levy Surcharge, your dependents are defined as your spouse (regardless of their income), children under the age of 21 and children 21 to 24 years of age who are full-time students.
+For the purposes of the Medicare Levy Surcharge, your dependents are defined as your spouse (regardless of their taxable income), children under the age of 21 and children 21 to 24 years of age who are full-time students.
 Dependents must be Australian residents and you must be contributing to their maintenance.

 You’re considered a ‘member of a family’ during any period of the year in which you contributed to the maintenance of one or more dependents.
 If your children don’t reside with you but you’re paying child support, they are your dependents for MLS purposes.